Connecticut issuing new domestic violence restraining order law to increase safer options

-Signed earlier this year by Governor Lamont, this new law is designed to address the real experiences of survivors of all forms of domestic violence.
+Signed earlier this year by Gov. Ned Lamont, this new law is designed to address the real experiences of survivors of all forms of domestic violence.
 Connecticut’s Coalition Against Domestic Violence, along with 18 other organizations, has paved the way for this law of Public Act 21-78 to pass.

 CCADV says Public Act 21-78 will protect victims from all acts of coercive control that leave victims scared and trapped.